dlstreamer/pipeline-server/docs/build_script_reference.md

 If you have previously built for a different framework, you **must** download these again (or archive your models directory to different name), because the version of Open Model Zoo used by `--framework gstreamer` produces different output than when building with `--framework ffmpeg`.

 ## Pipeline Directory (--pipelines)
 Path to VA Serving pipelines.
-Path must be within docker build context which defaults to the root of the video-analytics-serving project.
+Path must be within docker build context which defaults to the root of the dlstreamer-pipeline-server project.
 If not specified, [sample pipelines](../pipelines/gstreamer) are included in the image.
 If set to `NONE` no pipelines are included and the user must ensure pipelines are made available at runtime by [volume mounting](running_video_analytics_serving.md#selecting-pipelines-and-models-at-runtime).

 ## Base Build Context (--base-build-context)
 This option is used in conjunction with `--base-build-dockerfile` to specify the docker build file and its context.
 It must be a git repo URL, path to tarball or path to locally cloned folder.

 ## Base Build Dockerfile (--base-build-dockerfile)
 This option is used in conjunction with `--base-build-context` to specify the docker build file and its context.
 Default values are framework dependent.
-If framework is `gstreamer` the dockerfile for `DL Streamer` is selected, otherwise the dockerfile is set for the `FFmpeg Video Analytics` image.
+If framework is `gstreamer` the dockerfile for `Intel(R) DL Streamer` is selected, otherwise the dockerfile is set for the `FFmpeg Video Analytics` image.

 ## Build Option (--build-option)
 Specify a docker build option when building the VA Serving image.